 That’s why I’m calling this an adjustable itinerary – have a great trip, in the end, that’s all that matters!

-This is how it works: Below, I’m making suggestions for how many days you should stay in one place and what you might want to see there.
+This is how it works: Below, I’m making suggestions for how many days you should stay in one place.
+Also, what you might want to see there.

 By clicking on the pictures, you’ll get to the comprehensive post on that particular destination.
-There, you can learn more about the places, choose from further points of interest and finally put together your very personal itinerary.
+There, you can learn more about the places and choose from further points of interest.
+Finally, you put together your very personal itinerary.

 Route Number 1: Japan in One Week

 Day 2: Ueno Park or Imperial Gardens – Asakusa – Trip to Kyoto (approximately 2.5 hours)